eekevall/Planning-for-Influenza-Season-Excel-Analysis/README.md

 * Consolidating analytical insights and creating visualisations
 * Communicating research findings and insights

+### Tools
+The analysis was carried out using Microsoft Excel and Tableau.

 ### Hypothesis<br>
 **If states have a high proportion of vaccinated health care workers (nurses, physician assistants and doctors), then fewer vulnerable people will develop serious complications and end up in the hospital.**